mekhami/django-sockpuppet/docs/working-with-form.md

 At the time of this writing, **forms that upload files are unsupported by django-sockpuppet**.
 We suggest that you design your UI in such a way that files can be uploaded directly, making use of the standard django-form upload techniques.
 You might need to use `data-reflex-permanent` so that you don't lose UI state when a Reflex is triggered.

 As websockets is a text-based protocol that doesn't guarantee packet delivery or the order of packet arrival, it is not well-suited to uploading binary files.
-This is an example of a problem best solved with vanilla Rails.
+This is an example of a problem best solved with vanilla Django.

 #### Resetting a Submitted Form